 Isn’t that sweet?

 Funny thing about the big allegedly ‘dangerous’ gumtree, and perhaps you were looking at it from the wrong angle, Tom?
-But a man from the council came to check it out the other day and confirmed that the it could never have been a threat to Maria’s home.
+But a man from the council came to check it out the other day and confirmed that it could never have been a threat to Maria’s home.
 Even if it did fall over – it just wasn’t big enough!

 Sadly, Tom, in the last month or so, I have noticed a change in dear Maria.
-She is so much quieter than she used to be; she seems fearful and she’s lost a lot of her confidence and now relys on outside help with her daily routine more than she ever used to.
+She is so much quieter than she used to be; she seems fearful and she’s lost a lot of her confidence and now relies on outside help with her daily routine more than she ever used to.

 It’s painful to watch her become this way, Tom – almost as if she has given up on, well… PEOPLE?